 Second, States, aware of the lack of access to sexual and reproductive health services, are working to expand access to these services.
 This could have a lasting effect on the exercise of women’s and girls’ right to health.

-Then, with regard to solutions, the Minister of Foreign Affairs, recommended placing human rights at the heart of plans and policies.
+Then, with regard to solutions governments recommended placing human rights at the heart of plans and policies.
 This begins with the involvement of women in the planning and decision-making phases of health crisis management.
 Secondly, it requires the support of organizations working for the access of women and girls to basic services and the protection of their rights.
 Next, gender-based violence must be addressed by strengthening prevention and protection services, hotlines and access to reliable information.
 Finally, unpaid care work performed by women must be recognized, the gender wage gap must be reduced, and fiscal and social protection policies must be adapted.
 This would allow for the economic empowerment of women and thus avoid the feminization of poverty.